OBDS-Training/Help/content/en/docs/conda/environments/index.md

 package installation plan.

-The `mamba list` command can be used to verify that the Conda environment now includes the `python` package, as well as its dependencies automatically identified and installed.
+The `mamba list` command can be used to verify that the Conda environment now includes the requested packages, as well as their dependencies.

 ```bash
 mamba list